gabrielmoris/docker/deployment-examples/README.md

 - Go to clusters > goals-app > services and click in goals-service
 - Click in tab Tasks and in the task.
-There I have the public IP
+There I have the public IP If there Is an error :

+  - Go to Target Groups Edit the Healt Check Settings and in path write /goals
+  - Go to Load Balancer > Edit security groups and add the goals as well

 - The service would be successful created in \<IP>\/goals